exonum/exonum/doc/testnet-api-tutorial.md

           - `--public-api-address` is for exonum's [public http api endpoints](#public-endpoints)
           - `--private-api-address` is for exonum's [private http api endpoints](#private-endpoints)
           - `--node-config` path to the node's config
-          - `--leveldb` path to the database
+          - `--rocksdb` path to the database

 - automatically via the [supervisord](http://supervisord.org/) utility.